explorerjs32/stock_analysis/README.md

 - Average price of the investments
 - Amount invested in each individual stock
 - Last date the user modified the portfolio

+**edit_portfolio.py**

+Adds additional shares that the user has purchased into an existing portfolio.
+It considers the stock price at a given date and time and it re-calculates the number of shares, average price of the stock, and the total amount invested after the purchase